ativarsoft/betula/README.md

 is an HTML model.
 Templates are preformatted HTML in which text or image content can be inserted into.
 Most modern template languages have some form of programming in them.
-Templatizer also does that but it reuses the XML systax for that, without having to create a whole new syntax.
-Therefore new programmers can feel familiarized with the Templatizer language right on the beggining of learning on how to code on it.
+Pollen also does that but it reuses the XML systax for that, without having to create a whole new syntax.
+Therefore new programmers can feel familiarized with the Pollen language right on the beggining of learning on how to code on it.

 [XML](https://en.wikipedia.org/wiki/XML) tags represent
 the data structure and contain metadata.

-Templatizer (previously webutils) was created with the intent to stick to the UNIX philosophy of keeping things simple and modular while staying fast and keeping the memory consumption
+Pollen (previously webutils) was created with the intent to stick to the UNIX philosophy of keeping things simple and modular while staying fast and keeping the memory consumption